soijen/soijen.github.io/_products/en/stickers/Vermont/burlington-sticker.md

 ---
-title: Burlington Vermont Cityscape | Sticker
+title: Burlington Vermont Cityscape Waterproof Sticker
-description: This Burlington cityscape die-cut matte sticker highlights the iconic buildings and monuments in Burlington, Vermont.
-Printed on durable weatherproof vinyl.
+description: This durable, weatherproof sticker highlights the iconic buildings and monuments in Burlington, Vermont, arranged like a city skyline.
+Perfect to add some style to a laptop, water bottle, van, paddle, etc. Features Church Street Marketplace, University of Vermont, ECHO Leahy Center for Lake Champlain, City Hall, Amtrack Ethan Allen Express, Main Street Landing, Spirit of Ethan Allen, and more.
+Made in USA.
 imagePath: \assets\images\products\stickers\burlington
 image: 1
 image2: 1